snaplet/docs-old/docs/03-getting-started/04-capturing.md

 Now that you're happy with your `.snaplet/transform.ts` file we'll capture a snapshot of your _development database_, which may be a slightly contrived, since the rest of your team would likely want to code against a snapshot of production or staging.

 Stick with us, since the steps for capturing a snapshot of production are the same, the only difference being the switching of the connection string via a `SNAPLET_DATABASE_URL` environmental variable.
-At the end of this guide we'll go over different ways of capturing your production database in a self-hosted environment, or as a Snaplet Project.
+At the end of this guide we'll go over different ways of capturing your production database in a self-hosted environment, or as a Snaplet Cloud Project.

 To snapshot your database, run `snaplet snapshot capture`